-The mass protests that started in Turkey in the second half of May have remained contained, but there is no end in sight and they have affected both the Turkish equity and bond market.
-The latter's risk premiums rose significantly at the end of May and beginning of June.
-The emerging market debt asset class in our funds includes investments in Turkey.
-Turkish equities also form part of our Central and East-European region, which is why we are following developments in the country very closely.
+The mass protests that started in Turkey in the second half of May have remained contained, but there is no end in sight and they have affected the Turkish securities market.
+Turkish equities form part of our Central and East-European region, which is why we are following developments in the country very closely.